stevejay/middleengine-website/src/posts/2020-04-21-practical-advice-for-code-reviews.md

   url: https://www.linkedin.com/in/stephen-johns-47a7568/
 ---

+## Introduction

 The code review is a necessary step in the software development process.
 Code written by a developer or developer pair is submitted as a pull request for review by a peer in order to catch errors and omissions, for change suggestions, and to disseminate system and programming knowledge.
-Thus the team collectively enhance themselves and the code base that they work on.
+In this way the team collectively enhance themselves and the code base that they work on.
+In this post I discuss best practise regarding the code review process.

+## The keys to success

-In my opinion, a successful code review:
+In my opinion a successful code review:

 - Has been assisted by the submitter.
 - Is timely.
 - Is performed by one developer working preferably for a maximum of one hour on the task.
 - Consists of feedback that is constructive and considerate.

-The following sections expand on each of these points.
-In particular, this advice is driven by how code reviews were organized in the most recent role I worked, an approach that I found sensible and highly effective.
+This advice is driven by how code reviews were organized in the most recent role I worked, an approach that I found sensible and highly effective.
+The remainder of this post expands on each of these points.

 ## Submitter assistance

 It is not only the reviewer who can leave comments on a pull request.
 The author of the pull request can leave comments too, for example explaining their approach and flagging changes that require particular attention by the reviewer.
-When I am developing a feature, I am normally very aware of which changes are controversial and I look to highlight them when creating my pull requests.
+When I am developing a feature, I am very aware of which changes are controversial and I highlight them when creating my pull requests.

 ## Timeliness of the review